grassmunk/Chicago95/INSTALL.md

 ### [ MS Sans Serif font ]
 For an authentic Windows 95 feel, you can use the original MS Sans Serif font.
 To do this, you will need a copy of both the "MS Sans Serif Regular" and "Microsoft Sans Serif Regular" fonts from the `C:\Windows\Fonts` directory of any modern Windows computer.
 (The filenames for these fonts are `sserife.fon` and `micross.ttf` respectively)

-After copying over the files to your Linux install, we now need to convert the `sserife.fon` file to a TrueType font using FontForge.
+After copying over the files to your system, we now need to convert the `sserife.fon` file to a TrueType font using FontForge.
 (This step is optional; you can still use MS Sans Serif, but bold fonts will not be available)

 - Install FontForge with `sudo apt install fontforge`
 - Open FontForge and open the `sserife.fon` file